Categories

 The passive voice is often seen as bad, mainly because it can make writing sound dull, wordier, and sometimes less clear.
 However, there are times when the passive voice can be used to your advantage.
 For example, if you want to downplay the importance of something, using the passive voice can help you do that.

-Now, before we dive in, it’s important to understand what the passive voice is.
-In a nutshell, the passive voice happens when the subject of a sentence is being acted upon by the verb.
+Passive voice happens when the subject of a sentence is being acted upon by the verb.
 For example:

 The door was closed by a gust of wind.